kike-canaries/canairio_firmware/box/README.md

 ## Heltec Laser Box

 **Warning** this box still in development for Heltec board setup.
-The current development is for Laser cutter but the state is **untested**
+The current development is for Laser cutter but the state is **UNTESTED**